Skip to main content

 Ends Each Night on a Win

-Chapters close with the hero—your child—achieving a small, meaningful victory.
-That feeling of competence carries into tomorrow’s routines.
+Every chapter closes with the hero pulling off a small, real victory.
+That feeling of "I did it" carries right into tomorrow’s routines.

 Risk-free, cancel anytime